 Overcoming inequality requires the coordinated efforts of impoverished families and communities working collaboratively with friends, neighbors and partners from the larger community to make and implement innovations.

-RIGHT 2 ROOT INITIATIVES
+RIGHT 2 ROOT DOCUMENT LINKS

 During Right 2 Root's Phase I, community members established culturally significant site drawings on under-utilized lands to respond to gentrification and displacement in Portland’s African American cultural community.